ianskoo/HBZ-bot/README.md

 2. Download and install Chrome from its official page:
 https://www.google.com/chrome/

-2. Download the program using the green Code button above, download them as a zip file and decompress them where you want.
+2. Download the program using the green Code button above, download it as a zip file and decompress it where you want.

 3. Open the terminal, an app included with MacOS.
 You can search it in the search bar.